suyashkumar234/suyashkumar234/README.md

 Currently a research intern at **INRIA Sophia Antipolis** (STARS & Epione teams), working on surgical video understanding and computer vision for robotic surgery.

-Long-term goal: PhD in computer vision → faculty.
+Long-term goal: PhD in computer vision, maybe faculty or maybe saving Gotham.

 > *"It's not who I am underneath,*
 > *but what I do that defines me."*